Brothers Reconnect With Help From Easterseals Staff

 Tim, left, and Ryan Keefe discuss the reunion Tim had with Tim’s older brother, Paul, who now lives in a Columbia City nursing home.

-Tim hadn’t seen his brother in at least three years, not since before the pandemic.
-With the help of Ryan Keefe, who works in Easterseals Arc’s community living department, they were reunited for a visit.
+Tim hadn’t seen his brother in at least three years—not since before the pandemic.
+Life had taken them in different directions, and between health challenges and logistics, staying in touch became nearly impossible.
+But with the help of Easterseals staff member Ryan Keefe, who works in the Easterseals Northeast Indiana Community Living Department, the brothers were finally reunited for a heartfelt visit.

 “His eyes lit up when he saw me,” Tim remembers.
 “We talked and caught up with each other.”